Are most companies right now thinking “everybody back to the office”, or “remote work forever”?

 My guess is neither.

 There is still too much uncertainty for businesses to lean heavily towards one option or the other.
-Instead, flexible work makes the most practical sense right now and I imagine that won’t change for some time.
-Yet, with flexible work can come plenty of compliance problems that can frustrate even the most agile and experienced of IT departments.
+Instead, a hybrid “work from anywhere” approach makes the most practical sense right now and I imagine that won’t change for some time.
+Yet, “work from anywhere” policies can attract plenty of compliance problems that can frustrate even the most agile and experienced of IT departments.

 Unfortunately, when these issues surface, employees are unable to access their work applications and systems, and as a result, businesses can lose millions in productivity costs and data loss.
 Learn what compliance issues prevent IT from creating a positive digital employee experience and how Nexthink can help.

 VPNs are a popular choice for most hybrid work environments, but IT support often struggles to effectively manage which of their certificates are compliant, and which are soon to expire.
 I know of many technicians that still use Outlook reminders to keep tabs on their certificate expirations—a risky approach that opens the door for human error.

 IT also struggles to move fast enough to support employees when they are in flux.
 If a company needs to quickly bring their employees back into the office, or set them up remotely, using something like a service desk CMDB can only retain limited certificate information from end users, and this data often times is updated in batches, only once every few weeks.